 And it’s not only in the formal marketing plan presentation that you need your “A” game.
 Management is renowned in most organisations for “innocently” posing questions when passing marketers in the corridor or while socialising at a company event.

 Answer the CEO’s questions to their satisfaction and you will stand out from the crowd.
 Provide an incomplete or, worse still, no answer at all, and they might just wonder if it isn’t time to restructure the marketing group!

 So here are my 9 actionable tips on how to write a winning marketing plan, so you can answer any question your CEO or boss throws at you – EVERY time.

 The simple rule is to NEVER say you don’t know, but also to never drown them in a long-winded answer.
 Neither will win you brownie points.
 Make sure you have an answer like those proposed below and your name might just be on the next list of promotions.
 (Do I congratulate you now?!?)

 There is far more information needed than just age and gender, to answer this question.
 Prepare a short description (often called a persona or avatar) of a typical user, in the same way as you would describe a friend.
 See “13 Things your Boss Expects you to Know about your Customers” for further details on what you should already know about your customer.

-GOOD ANSWER: Our customers are middle-aged women, whose children are in their late teens or early twenties.
+GOOD ANSWER: “Our customers are middle-aged women, whose children are in their late teens or early twenties.
 She shops in local supermarkets and gets advice from friends on Facebook, about the best brands to buy and what’s on offer.”

 2. HOW MUCH ARE OUR CUSTOMERS WORTH TO US?

-Especially when the question is posed outside the formal marketing plan presentation, the executive is probably looking not only for the information requested, but also to check that you have an excellent understanding of your brand.
+Especially when the question is posed outside the formal marketing plan presentation, the executive is probably looking not only for the information requested but also to check that you have an excellent understanding of your brand.
 He wants to be assured that his business is in good hands.
-Prove it to him and also show your respect of his time, by giving short, precise answers whenever possible.
+Prove it to him and also show your respect for his time, by giving short, precise answers whenever possible.